mrveera/command-line-arguments-parser/readme.md

 //if your options doing same work you need to add replaces parserName.addReplacer(key ,value); //example  ('-h','--help')

-//if your option don't need value you need to add into verboses
+//if your option don't need value you need to add into LongNames
-//it should start with double hyphen to make valid verbose parserName.addLegalVerbose('--'+yourVerboseName);
+//it should start with double hyphen to make valid LongName parserName.addLegalLongName('--'+yourLongNameName);

 //to enable combined flags